Prisma Health responds to coronavirus (COVID-19)

 When coughing or sneezing, cover with tissue and discard tissue immediately.
 COVID-19 and many other infectious diseases are spread through by contact with respiratory particles.

-Stay home if you feel sick.
+Stay home if you feel sick, are age 65 or older, or if you have a health condition that puts you at high risk for serious illness.
 If you are experiencing flu-like symptoms, especially fever, cough and shortness of breath, isolate yourself for the protection of your family, friends and coworkers.

 Changes in services and events